 Investing in Emerging Markets.
 The Funds may invest in Underlying Funds that invest in securities of issuers located in emerging markets.
 Securities in emerging markets are less liquid and subject to greater price volatility, and have a smaller market capitalization, than the U.S. securities markets.
 In certain countries, there may be fewer publicly traded securities and the market may be dominated by a few issues or sectors.
 Issuers and securities markets in such countries are not subject to as extensive and frequent accounting, financial and other reporting requirements or as comprehensive government regulations as are issuers and securities markets in the U.S. In particular, the assets and profits appearing on the financial statements of emerging country issuers may not reflect their financial position or results of operations in the same manner as financial statements for U.S. issuers.
-Substantially less information may be publicly available about emerging market issuers than is available about issuers in the United States.
+Substantially less information may be publicly available about emerging markets.